 Prior to SRA, Ms. Alderson was President of the Defense Solutions Group at SAIC, with responsibility for over 14,000 employees focused on delivering command, control, computing and communications solutions, and systems engineering and integration, in support of the critical missions of federal agencies.
 Before SAIC, Ms. Alderson was President of the Systems Engineering Group at Anteon, which she grew from $65 million to $400 million through the delivery of solutions in support of the Missile Defense Agency, U.S. Navy, U.S. Army, U.S. Air Force, U.S. Marine Corps and the Department of Homeland Security.

-Ms. Alderson holds a bachelor's degree and a master's degree from Virginia Polytechnic Institute.
+Ms. Alderson holds a bachelors of science degree and a masters of science degree from Virginia Polytechnic Institute.
 She is a member of the Executive Committee and Board of Directors for both the Armed Forces Communications and Electronics Association (AFCEA) and the Professional Services Council (PSC), and is active in the Association of the U.S. Army (AUSA), the Air Force Association and the National Defense Industrial Association (NDIA).
-Ms. Alderson has been recognized in the industry as a Washington Post Top 25 Female Executive and awarded a 2011 Federal 100 Award.

 Ms. Felix is the Chief Financial Officer and an Executive Vice President of Sotera Defense Solutions.
 She oversees all of the financial operations of Sotera’s business including strategic planning, accounting and financial processes and procedures.